-Frankfurt Airport’s evacuation sparked by man shouting ‘I will kill you all, Allahu Akbar’, when confronted for not wearing mask
+Frankfurt Airport evacuation sparked by man shouting ‘I will kill you all, Allahu Akbar’ when confronted for not wearing mask

 “Due to the still unclear location [of the luggage], a large area of departure hall B was cordoned off,” police said, noting that a bomb unit dispatched to comb the scene soon issued the all-clear.

-The 38-year-old suspect, who is known to police, has been detained over making threats and resisting officers.
+The 38-year-old suspect, who is known to police, has been detained for making threats and resisting officers.

-Around the time of the showdown between involving the maskless man, police said they received a report of an “armed person” spotted at the terminal.
-Believing the two incidents might be related, they ordered additional evacuation, closing off the regional train station as well.
-After about 2,5 hours of meticulous search, the operation was terminated, with police failing to find any armed individuals.
+Around the time of the showdown involving the maskless man, police said they received a report of an “armed person” spotted at the terminal.
+Believing the two incidents might be related, they ordered an additional evacuation, closing off the regional train station as well.
+After about 2.5 hours of meticulous search, the operation was terminated, with police failing to find any armed individuals.
 A separate investigation into the alleged sighting of an armed person is underway.

-Some 100 police officers were involved in the large-scale effort.
+Around 100 police officers were involved in the large-scale effort.

 Frankfurt Airport is the fourth busiest in Europe by passenger numbers, and the busiest by cargo traffic.